ana-mc-almeida/ei-project/bpmn/docs/loyaltyCard/loyaltyCard_deletion.md

 The first task to delete a loyalty card, it is necessary to provide the following information:

 - **LoyaltyCardID**: The ID of the loyalty card that will be deleted, an integer value.
+- **CustomerID**: The ID of the customer that owns the loyalty card to be deleted, an integer value.
+- **ShopID**: The ID of the shop where the loyalty card to be deleted was created, an integer value.

+The **LoyaltyCardID** can be null if the **CustomerID** and **ShopID** are provided and vice versa.
+If both are provided, the **LoyaltyCardID** will be used to delete the loyalty card of all shops where the customer has a loyalty card.

 ## LAAS - Executor: Verify if execute product is possible